Overview of Off-Track and Backcountry Cross-Country Ski Gear

 Mountains and snow and pine trees

-Cabin fever can get to the best of us during the winter.
+Cabin fever can affect the best of us during the winter.
 So, many people feel an inherent need to get outside and explore the world around them when the snow starts to accumulate.
 Traveling into the backcountry via cross-country skis can fulfill this desire in so many ways.
 Whether you’re an athlete who wants a strenuous workout or a birder who just wants to make your way through the forest to find some winter species at your local park, backcountry cross-country skiing is your ticket.

 • No groomed cross-country ski trails nearby